raphael-group/SBMClone/README.md

 # Generating input to SBMClone

-In this repository we have also included guidance and utility scripts for generating the input data to SBMClone:
+In this repository we have also included guidance and utility scripts for generating the input data to SBMClone from the following types of data:
 * [Single-nucleotide mutations](#single-nucleotide-mutations)
 * [Structural variants](#structural-variants)